The Turkish Parliament's Foreign Affairs Committee on December 26 approved Sweden's accession to the North Atlantic Treaty Organization (NATO).

 Stockholm still has to wait for this meeting to pass before it can “set foot” in NATO.
 Ankara has not yet set a date for the meeting.

-Sweden, along with Finland, is applying to join NATO in 2022 due to security concerns over Russia's military campaign in Ukraine.
+Sweden, along with Finland, is applying to join NATO in 2022 due to security concerns related to Russia's military campaign in Ukraine.

 If Sweden's NATO membership application is approved by the Turkish parliament, President Erdogan will sign the law into law, ending a 19-month process that has frustrated some of Ankara's allies and strained relations with the West.

-Apart from Türkiye, Hungary has yet to accept Sweden’s NATO membership.
-However, Ankara is still seen as the biggest obstacle for Stockholm to join NATO and help strengthen the alliance’s capabilities in the Baltic Sea region.
+Apart from Türkiye, Hungary has yet to accept Sweden's NATO membership.
+However, Ankara is still seen as the biggest obstacle for Stockholm in joining NATO and helping to strengthen the military alliance's capabilities in the Baltic Sea region.

 Source